developwithpurpose/front-end-developer-exercise/app/README.markdown

 --------------

 * I utilized the `<nav>` tag instead of `<aside>` for the sidebar menu because, technically, this is the primary navigation of the site and `<aside>` should be used for actual aside content.
-* For the baby steps content structure, I created a heirachy of `<section><article><h1>Step Title</h1></article></section>`.
+* For the baby steps content structure, I created a hierarchy of `<section><article><h1>Step Title</h1></article></section>`.
 My reasoning for doing this instead of placing all of the step titles as `<h2>` elements was because I felt like each step could stand on its own.
 For screen readers and other devices that won't be using CSS, I _wanted_ those baby steps to show up as their own top-level heading.
 * I considered adding a hidden `<h1>` with the title _Baby Steps to Financial Freedom_ and making all of the subsequent individual steps `<h2>` tags, but decided against this since it felt superfluous.
 * I'm not defining a `<footer>` since there's technically not any content that would constitute an actual footer for the page.